 In a couple of weeks, we are going on a 510-mile (each way) car trip.
 Google maps says it should take 8 hours, but I'm thinking with my crew and all their bathroom and food stops, it will be more like 10-11 at least.
 We're going to need a lot of listening material.

 In the interest of your family car trips this summer, I have put together our favorite audiobooks.
 My kids are 5 and 9, so these are primarily for the younger crowd.
 Having said that, we don't listen to babyish books.
-These are all real literature.
+These are all real literature, and a lot of them are considered classics.
 (If you're looking for books to read, check out my 101 Chapter Books to Read Before You Grow Up post.
 It's full of gold.)

 If you're wondering where we're going, we are headed to Oak Island, North Carolina.